RAID Array Recovery on NAS QNAP VS-12156U-RP Pro: What to Do When It Fails to Start

 Both deduplication and compression technologies can improve storage efficiency and potentially reduce the risk of data loss.
 However, it's crucial to regularly backup data and ensure that proper backup strategies are in place to mitigate any potential risks.

-Although NAS VS-12156U-RP Pro can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VS-12156U-RP Pro can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view